Category Archives: 1962 Films

 The fact that the former is featured at the beginning and end implies that the same villains are joyfully singing the happy tune, is a good indicator.

-Dr. No is also inspired by the introduction of the crime organization, SPECTRE, which any Bond fan knows very well is a staple of the franchise.
+Dr. No is also inspired by the introduction of the crime organization SPECTRE, which any Bond fan knows very well and is a staple of the franchise.

-Admittedly, rather silly is the assumption that the audience will not be witty enough to realize that the characters of Dr. No and Miss Taro (a villainous secretary) are Caucasian actors wearing unconvincing makeup.
+Admittedly, the assumption that the audience will not be witty enough to realize that Dr. No and Miss Taro (a villainous secretary) are Caucasian actors wearing unconvincing makeup is silly.

 Why the choice was made not to cast authentically ethnic actors is unclear.
 My guess is the powers that be wanted to go a safer route due to the uncertainty of the franchise at that time.